Our Coronavirus Response

 - Plexiglass for teller windows, bankers' desks and other areas in the bank where clients are served

-- Occupancy limits and social distancing signage and floor markings
+- Occupancy limits and social distancing signage and floor markings, where required

 - Enhanced, more frequent cleaning for our ATMs, branches and drive-thrus

 - Daily team health screenings and reinforcement of best health practices

 - Direction for our teams to stay home from work if COVID-19 symptoms are present

 As a top national Small Business Administration (SBA) lender, we have a variety of options and programs built to keep businesses running, as well as decades of experience with government programs.
 Find out about the SBA disaster recovery loans at disasterloan.SBA.gov.

 For any service-related questions, contact us at 1-888-KEY4BIZ (539-4249).

 You can rely on us for stability through changing economic cycles.
 Our capital structure and liquidity are sound, with strong earnings growth and seven years of positive operating leverage.
 As we move through this cycle, our relationship managers are on hand to discuss industry impacts and options.

 Key Private Bank

 Most private bank offices are open by appointment; please contact your advisor.
 The Key Private Bank offices in Naples, Ft.
 Myers and Palm Beach Gardens have returned to normal business hours from 9 a.m. to 4 p.m.
 Monday through Friday.